hekar/blog/contents/articles/quality-code-reviews/index.md

 <span class="more"></span>

-While these aren't rules and are more akin to guideline or principles, we have come to focus on the following:
+While these aren't rules and are more akin to guidelines or principles.
+Our team has come to focus on the following:
 * Save other's time, by reviewing your own code first
 * Do not be on the offensive or defensive
 * Ask questions